 UPDATING– Cache Updating – Nginx is currently waiting for a response from the origin to update the cache (from a previous request).
 In the meantime, Nginx served the visitor the existing (expired) page from the cache.
 This behavior can be controlled via the

 cache_lock_enableoption (enabled by default).

 BYPASS– Cache Bypass – This page was forwarded directly from the origin without caching due to explicitly defined exclusion rules that the customer has configured (or that are a part of the default configuration).
 Specific paths can be configured via the

 bypass_cookies, also influence whether or not the request bypassed the cache.

 STATIC/TYPE– Static Content (by type) – This asset was served directly by Nginx due to matching the file extension of the request URL with a predefined list in the template.
 This is enabled or disabled via the

 STATIC/PATH– Static Content (by path) – This asset was served directly by Nginx due to matching the URI with a list defined by the customer (or part of the default configuration).
 This is configured with the

 Congratulations, you now know how to find out the cache status using the CURL command in SSH.
-To learn more, see our other UltraStack tutorials.
+Next, learn How to Purge UltraStack Cache with Cache Manager in cPanel.